everpeace/kube-openmpi/README.md

 It expects that your custom image is based on our base image ([everpeace/kube-openmpi](https://hub.docker.com/r/everpeace/kube-openmpi/)) and does NOT change any ssh/sshd configurations define in `image/Dockerfile` on your custom image.

-Please refer to [ChainerMN Example](chainermn-example/README.md) for details.
+Please refer to [Custom ChainerMN image example on kube-openmpi](chainermn-example/README.md) for details.

 ## Pull an image from Private Registry
 Please create a `Secret` of `docker-registry` type to your namespace by referring [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry).